defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 ## Create Reconciler

 Now, create the function that reacts to changes across WebApp instances.
-This function will be called and put into a Queue, guaranteeing ordered and synchronous processing of events, even when the system may be under heavy load.
+This function will be called and put into a queue, guaranteeing ordered and synchronous processing of events, even when the system may be under heavy load.

 In the base of the `capabilities` folder, create a `reconciler.ts` file and add the following: